|

 studies based upon American states to prove their point.
 This is, in my view,

 flawed and probably chosen to be deliberately misleading.
-Let us examine the situation in 3 countries.
+Let us examine the situation in three

 The rates for unlawful killings in

-Statistics were kept for the 5 years that capital punishment was suspended in
+Statistics were kept for the first five years that capital punishment was

 In most states, other than